RazrFalcon/tiny-skia/README.md

 const generics and templates specialization a lot, and all of this features are unavailable in Rust.
 There are also a lot of pointers magic, implicit mutations and caches.
 Therefore we have to compromise or even rewrite some parts from scratch.

+## Safety

+The project relies heavily on unsafe.
+Not much we can do about it at the moment.

 ## License